Frequently Asked Questions

 Q. Where are the closest supermarkets?

 A. The closest market is approximately ½ mile away in Canyon Hills.
-There is a smaller market in Canyon Lake.
+There is a smaller market with a deli and meat department located in the Canyon Lake Towne Center across from the Main Gate.

 Q. Where is the closest major airport?